alexed1/LightningFlowComponents/flow_screen_components/lookupFSC/README.md

 Provide INPUT values for the following two parameters:

-**Default Value:** (whatever placeholder text you want displayed in the input box)
+**Default Value:** (whatever placeholder text you want displayed in the input box - this should match the format of the I2_Display Which Field? parameter)

-**O1_Output Value:** The value to be passed out through the O1_Output Value OUTPUT parameter if no value is selected in the input box
+**O1_Output Value:** The value to be passed out through the O1_Output Value OUTPUT parameter if no value is selected in the input box (This should match the format of the I4_Output Which Field as Value? paraameter)

 **Example:**  Looking up an Account, defaulting to the Account Name of "ACME Company".
 Assume the RecordId for ACME Company is stored in the flow variable vDefaultId.